How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 | German language A2 | Optional add | 1 |

-An Indian IT professional aged 32 with a state university engineering degree and 4 years of work experience would typically score: 4 (partial recognition) + 2 (work experience) + 2 (age) = 8 points — well above the threshold, even without language points.
+An Indian IT professional aged 32 with a partially recognized state-university engineering degree and 4 years of work experience would typically score: 4 (partial recognition) + 2 (work experience) + 2 (age) = 8 points — well above the threshold before language points, but still subject to the German A1 or English B2 language baseline.

 Free Download